Wrong: BTC spot order with 3 decimals

 Common rejection reasons

-“Invalid order size” (lot size violation) — wrong size decimals.
-Query szDecimals from metadata and round order size accordingly.
+“Order has invalid size” (lot size violation) — size is not a multiple of 10^(-szDecimals).
+Query szDecimals from metadata and floor-truncate order size accordingly.

 “Asset not found” — wrong coin field format (@index for spot, SYMBOL for perps) or delisted asset.